sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answer is extended and standard.
 A trunk port is a member of all VLANs by default, including extended-range VLANs, but membership can be limited by configuring the allowed-VLAN list.
 --------
-Which of the following network devices defines a broadcast domain and a collision domain on every one of its ports?
+Which of the following network devices defines a **broadcast domain and a collision domain on every one of its ports**?

 * bridge